-Secure your future with a bachelor of science degree in early childhood education with a built-in minor in early childhood special education from Ball State University.
+Secure your future with an online bachelor of science degree in early childhood education with a built-in minor in early childhood special education from Ball State University.

 Our degree can give you a distinct advantage within a variety of early childhood settings.
 And your studies will prepare you for a workplace where Head Start and pre-K teachers are required to hold advanced degrees.

-Plus, the program is offered online and designed especially for full-time child care professionals.
-Courses are taught by early childhood faculty within Ball State’s nationally recognized Teachers College—the same people who teach our main-campus classes.
+Plus, the program is offered online and designed to meet the needs of child care professionals working full time.
+Courses are taught by early childhood faculty within Ball State’s nationally recognized Teachers College, the same people who teach our on-campus classes.

 Who Should Apply?